 Amy Peterson-Roper began her career working in education settings supporting Maine’s youngest learners.
 After working for 13 years as a Montessori educator, she taught Kindergarten at Downeast Elementary School in Bangor.
 In 2005, she was hired as the elementary principal in Ellsworth, Maine.
 Amy retired after 33 years in both private and public education in 2017.

 As a school leader in Ellsworth, her vision led to constructive changes that created better outcomes for her school community.
 She worked with the school teaching staff to create and implement a Response to an Intervention process that supported increased student achievement.
 She guided her district to create and implement a healthy PBIS program that led to a positive school environment and decreased negative student behavior.
 She also led an initiative to bring school staff together weekly to create a focused practice to analyze relevant data that, in return, improved both teaching and learning.

 Amy was hired as a School Support Leadership Coach in 2017 and has enjoyed working with principals and school leadership teams.
 She believes that when teams collaboratively build upon their own competencies and focus on student progress, positive growth will be the outcome.

 Kim Schroeter joined the Maine Department of Education, School Improvement Team, in the fall of 2018, as a mathematics school support coach.
 Her goal is to support educators to strengthen their practice and implement standards-based curriculum, instruction and assessment.
-Kim has extensive experience in mathematics education and implementation of standards-based curriculum, instruction and assessment.
+Kim has extensive experience in mathematics education and the implementation of standards-based curricula, instruction, and assessment.

-In her free time, Kim fills her need of adventure by traveling, biking and hiking the road less traveled.
+In her free time, Kim fills her need for adventure by traveling, biking, and hiking the road less traveled.